 The Complex Commercial Litigation Law Review: China

-According to the PRC Contract Law, capable parties are free to enter into a contract in written, oral or other forms by themselves or through authorised agents.
+According to the Civil Code, the parties are free to enter into a contract in written, oral or other forms by themselves or through authorised agents.
 Commercial contracts are usually made in writing.

 i Key clauses of a contract